twoscoops/two-scoops-of-django-1.8/change_list.rst

 **Warning: This is a work in progress and may not match the current status of Two Scoops of Django 1.8.**

+General:

+  * Bumped up version to Django 1.8 everywhere applicable

   * Various grammar mistakes have been corrected

   * Removed references to django.views.defaults.shortcut and django.conf.urls.shortcut

 * Introduction